Tick Fire: Progression

+Effects

+Road closures

 Tick Canyon Road between Abelia and Summit Knoll was closed.

 Soledad Canyon Road and Sand Canyon Road offramps were closed on October 24 and reopened.

 State Route 14 North and South off ramps were closed, due to the abrupt and rapid spread of the fires over the freeway.

 The blaze also jammed traffic between the Antelope Valley and Los Angeles.
 The northbound Antelope Valley Freeway (SR 14) was reopened on October 25 as crews continued to battle the fire ahead of an anticipated shift in wind direction.

 By 6 a.m. on October 26, firefighters said all road closures would be lifted, except for Baker Canyon and Tick Canyon Road.
 Other areas such as east of Sand Canyon Road south of Sierra Highway at Linda Vista Street, remained off limits at the time.
 Meanwhile, the northbound Antelope Valley Freeway, which had been closed between Golden Valley Road and Agua Dulce, was reopened at approximately 4 p.m.
 October 25.
 The Sand Canyon Road off-ramp remained closed, along with southbound lanes of the freeway, according to the California Highway Patrol.

-School Closures
+School closures

 Due to the intensity of the Santa Ana Winds and multiple fires, many schools and colleges throughout Santa Clarita were closed.
 These school districts, schools, and colleges included: